ShreyasLakshmikanth/TSDDT/README.md

 ---

 ## Future Scaling & Evolution
-***<font color="green"><i>To scale this to a much larger catalog and richer criteria, I would migrate to a PostgreSQL backend using JSONB features to handle thousands of entries with high-performance filtering.
-I would also expand selection criteria to include Volume Analysis (CubeSat U-size), TRL filtering for risk management, and Thermal Note analysis to ensure the satellite can dissipate waste heat.</i></font>***
+***<i>To scale this to a much larger catalog and richer criteria, I would migrate to a PostgreSQL backend using JSONB features to handle thousands of entries with high-performance filtering.
+I would also expand selection criteria to include Volume Analysis (CubeSat U-size), TRL filtering for risk management, and Thermal Note analysis to ensure the satellite can dissipate waste heat.</i>***

 1. **Database Migration (PostgreSQL):**
     * Migrate to a relational database to manage complex relationships between thrusters, compatible propellants, and Power.